Skip to main content

 set_menu_item_value()

-Sets the value of a menu entry
+Sets the value of a ui_menu entry.

 <index>

-The index of the menu item
+The index of the menu item.

 <value>

-The value you want to give the menu item
+The value you want to give the menu item.

 Remarks

-• The <index> is defined by the order in which the menu items are added within the init callback; it can’t be changed afterwards.
-The <value> is set by the third parameter of the add_menu_item() command.
+• The <index> is defined by the order in which the menu items are added within the on init callback; it can’t be changed afterwards.

 Examples